-where $\mathcal{E}_{\psi}$ is an encoder that maps text tokens to a numeric embedding vector in $\mathbb{R}^p$ and $R: \mathbb{R}^p \times \mathbb{R}^p \rightarrow \mathbb{R}^+$ outputs a non-negative score that measures the relevance between the two input text embeddings.
-In this work, we choose $R$ to be the inner-product similarity and $\mathcal{E}_{\psi}$ to be a pre-trained contrastive text encoder~\cite{izacard2021unsupervised}.
-Note that $R$ and $\mathcal{E}_{\psi}$ can be chosen flexibly depending on the user's task.
-Then, the most relevant fact $d_{k+1}$ is pulled from the current knowledge base $D_k$ and pushed into the current context $C_k$: The querying process stops after $n$ steps, where $n$ is either a user-defined upper bound of knowledge context size or depends on the maximum number of tokens allowed for the subsequent language model.
-Alternatively, one can design a stopping criterion, \eg when the textual relevance score (Equation~\ref{eq:relevance}) of any query and the context is below a pre-determined threshold, or when the embedding of $C_k$ does not change much from one iteration to the next.
+In both paradigms, the querying process stops after $n$ steps, where $n$ is either a user-defined upper bound of knowledge context size or depends on the maximum number of tokens allowed for the subsequent language model.
+Alternatively, one can design a stopping criterion, \eg (1) when the textual relevance score (Equation~\ref{eq:relevance}) of any query and the context is below a pre-determined threshold, (2) the language model agent's familiarity score is above a threshold after iterations, or (3) when the embedding of $C_k$ does not change much from one iteration to the next.

-As validated in Section~\ref{sec:sequential_knowledge_query}, the recursive paradigm searches more informative knowledge compared to the static top-K retrieval.
+As validated in Section~\ref{sec:sequential_knowledge_query}, the contextually recursive retrieval searches for more informative knowledge compared to static top-K retrieval.
 Using ``Icthyophaga Leucogaster'' as an example, the database's directly related knowledge regarding this string is quite limited.
 However, ``white-bellied sea eagle'' (which is the bird's common name) is associated with a richer pool of available knowledge.
 Our approach establishes an association between them in the first iteration, and then recursively explores other relevant knowledge based on both strings.
 The construction of the knowledge context allows for a more expansive and rich exploration of the implicit knowledge distribution.